10K Gold Price Today – Value per Gram & Ounce (Updated Daily)

 2. What “10K” Really Means

-- Color: Slightly paler yellow because of higher alloy content.
+- Color: Ever so slightly lighter yellow due to higher alloy content.

 3. Price per Gram, Ounce & Penny-weight